Going Public, Musically!

 Immense Year, a musical, follows fictional characters Cece and her daughter Jane.
 Cece is living with dementia, which gently loosens her grip on the past, while Jane navigates the everyday realities of caring for her.
 Together, they find joy, laughter, and closeness - rediscovering a bond they both thought had been lost.

 Tender, funny, and deeply rooted in real life, the musical draws on my experiences caring for Milly, working in the NHS as a nurse and manager, and twelve years supporting an MP.
-These experiences, along with witnessing the pressures on health and social care workers, shaped my perspective on the daily challenges, the messy moments and the small discoveries that bring warmth, connection and meaning.
+This work, along with witnessing the pressures on health and social care workers, shaped my perspective on the daily challenges, the messy moments and the small discoveries that bring warmth, connection and meaning.

 By blending music, comedy, and emotional truth, Immense Year invites audiences to see dementia differently from the way it is usually depicted in adverts and news stories.
-It doesn’t shy away from the challenges, but reveals how memory loss can teach us to live in the now, to treasure simple feelings, and to find profound contentment in the present.
+It doesn’t shy away from the challenges, but reveals how memory loss can teach us to live in the now, to treasure simple feelings and to focus on what truly matters in life.

 Why ‘Immense Year’?